azine/email-bundle/README.md

     # absolute path to the image-folder containing the images used in your templates.
     image_dir:            %kernel.root_dir%/../vendor/azine/email-bundle/Azine/EmailBundle/Resources/htmlTemplateImages/

-    # list of folders from which images are allowed to be embeded into emails
+    # list of folders from which images are allowed to be embedded into emails
     allowed_images_folders:  []

     # newsletter configuration